Self-Build Mortgages

 Why self-build?

-At Clearview Mortgage Solutions, we work with specialist self-build lenders who understand the unique challenges of building your own home.
-Our advisers will help you structure the finance, navigate the stage payments, and keep the project on track from plot purchase to moving in.
+At Clearview Mortgage Solutions, we work with specialist self-build lenders who deal with these projects day in, day out.
+Our advisers help you structure the finance, plan out the stage payments, and keep the money flowing from the day you buy the plot to the day you move in.

 Key facts